What style of civil government should people have to rule over them?

 “May you answer the following question wisely, because, other than the first all-important questions which deal with eternal life [that is, What will you do with the Christ?
 Will you receive Him or reject Him as Saviour and Lord?], the next most important question, with respect to this world is: What will you allow civil government to do to you?
 That is, What is [its] ...proper role...in a society of free and self-responsible individuals?”
 Tom Rose, Economics: Principles and Policy, pg.
 83

-Considering the evil and harm toward which civil governments naturally tend towards, some have questioned whether we are not better off without them altogether.
+Considering the evil and harm toward which civil governments naturally trend, some have questioned whether we are not better off without them altogether.
 At first this may seem like a good idea; however, it is not Biblical.
 The Bible does give civil government a legitimate - but limited - place in society.

 So what should we be looking for in a civil government?
 What are the qualifications and boundaries for such a government?

 1. All the officers of the civil government are to be dedicated to following the laws of God.
-They are to personally write out the book of Deuteronomy upon taking office so that they know the foundational laws of God and do not come to think that they were superior to others in society.
+They are to personally write out the book of Deuteronomy upon taking office in order that they know the foundational laws of God and do not come to think that they were superior to others in society.
 [Deut.
 17:18]

 3. The civil government is to maintain a defensive military to protect the nation from outside invaders.
 This could be a trained volunteer force or a limited core of professional soldiers supplemented by trained volunteers as needed.
 It would supply enough advance technology and training to defend the nation, but would be insufficient to be an aggressive force.